 Firstly, we completed the self guided Heritage Interpretive Walk officially opened in December 2013 by Dr. Dianne Snowden, Chair of the Tasmanian Heritage Council.
 16 signs have been installed which form an informative walk around the site, along with several directional signs to guide and complete the circuit.
 The interpretive Heritage Walk was made possible by a Commonwealth Community Heritage Grant (Tell a Story) and works by Parks and Wildlife staff and the Friends of the Quarantine station.

 Secondly, PWS and FOBIQS established a 'volunteer caretaker" program over the summer period starting early December 2013 and this has proved most successful.
 We initially trialled 'Open Sundays' but response was good and after many requests from people that could not make the Sunday we had discussion with Parks stafff and were able to open Saturday and Sunday.
-This has now progressed to having volunteer caretakers all year round.
+This has now progressed to having volunteer caretakers all year round, and open 5 days a week Thursday - Monday inclusive.

 This form of management is operating successfully on a number of other sites including Cape Bruny Island Lighthouse.
 The caretakers undertake tasks that are assigned by PWS in accordance with approved management plans.